ClickHouse/clickhouse-js/examples/README.md

 export CLICKHOUSE_PASSWORD=<your-clickhouse-cloud-password>
 ```

-You can obtain these credentials in the ClickHouse Cloud console.
+You can obtain these credentials in the ClickHouse Cloud console (check [the docs](https://clickhouse.com/docs/en/integrations/language-clients/javascript#gather-your-connection-details) for more information).

-This example assumes that you use `default` user and database.
+Cloud examples assume that you are using the `default` user and database.

-Run one of the examples:
+Run one of the Cloud examples:

 ```
 ts-node --transpile-only create_table_cloud.ts